zardoy/modify-json-file/readme.md

 ## Why?

-Becaues I got tired of writing read/write function for JSON files, especially when I need to change dozens of files.
+Becaues I got tired of writing `read`/`write` functions for JSON files, especially when I need to change dozens of files.

 ## Usage

+### Basics

 - Only async use